 Robotics and Junior Engineers are offered together as a full day camp.
-Specially designed for students ages 9-12, this camp will really keep children busy!
+Specially designed for students in grades 3-6, this camp will really keep children busy!

 A significant part of the week will focus on Robotics activities that are centered around LEGO's Mindstorm EV3 system.
 Students will learn how to build and program these robots to do some neat tricks!